 Microsoft Authentication Expectations

 SPF: Your sending IP must be authorized and SPF must pass.
-Microsoft recommends publishing an SPF record for all domains.
+Microsoft requires all sending domains to publish an SPF record.
+Not sure if yours is correct?
+Check your SPF record to verify.

 Verifying authentication for Microsoft